dyozie/greenplum-for-kubernetes/doc/markdown/prerequisites.md

 #  Tanzu Kubernetes Grid Integrated (TKGI) Edition for Greenplum for Kubernetes (GCP)

-This release of <%=vars.product_name_long %> can be deployed with TKGI running on Google Cloud Platform (GCP).
-Management scripts are provided to help you configure required GCP and Kubernetes resources, as well as to deploy a <%=vars.product_name %> cluster.
+This release of {{#include ./product_name_long.md}} can be deployed with TKGI running on Google Cloud Platform (GCP).
+Management scripts are provided to help you configure required GCP and Kubernetes resources, as well as to deploy a {{#include ./product_name.md}} cluster.

-Follow each of the steps in this section to install required software and configure resources **before** you attempt to deploy <%=vars.product_name %>.
+Follow each of the steps in this section to install required software and configure resources **before** you attempt to deploy {{#include ./product_name.md}}.

 ## <a id='pks_install'></a>Step 1: Install VMware Tanzu Kubernetes Grid Integrated (TKGI) Edition